luontola/gospec/README.md

 GoSpec
 ======

 GoSpec is a [BDD](http://dannorth.net/introducing-bdd)-style testing framework for the [Go programming language](http://golang.org/).
-It allows writing self-documenting tests/specs, and executes them concurrently and safely isolated.
+It allows writing self-documenting tests/specs, and executes them in parallel and safely isolated.

 Source code is available at <http://github.com/orfjackal/gospec>